 Clarenceville was known as Clunckerville because of the ignorance of some of the parents. what I wonder is that if Clarenceville was so bad WHY did you bring your kids there or recommend the school to your friends????
 Food for thought.
 Yes I brought my kids in from another district because I have confidence in the school.
 The only thing I don't like is that there is a lot of racism from the kids who call it racism.
 If the kids hate it so much why do we continue to let them be here???
 It always has to be the race card issue.
 I think everyone needs to grow up and be accountable for the actions they put on themselves.

 Clarenceville High School is a public high school in Livonia.
 The principal of Clarenceville High School is Troy Nelson, who can be contacted at email@example.com.
-579 students attend Clarenceville High School and identify mostly as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-49% of the 579 students here have subsidized lunches.
-The ratio of students to teachers at Clarenceville High School is 20:1.
+579 students go to Clarenceville High School and are mostly White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+49% of the 579 students here are paying reduced lunch prices.
+The student to teacher ratio at Clarenceville High School is 20:1.
 Farmington Central High School is one of the nearest high schools.

 - Ceramics sculpture